-A year later he began competing in the 420 class where he won three junior world championships along with his partner Joan Herp, before jumping to the larger 470 Olympic class – once again establishing himself as a top competitor – claiming his first youth world championship in 2014.
+A year later, he began competing in the 420 class where he won three junior world championships along with his partner Joan Herp, before jumping to the larger 470 Olympic class – once again establishing himself as a top competitor – claiming his first youth world championship in 2014.

-Two years later, Xammar had his biggest test to date when he competed in the 470 class at the Rio Olympics, finishing 12th.
+In 2016, Xammar had his biggest test to date when he competed in the 470 class at the Rio Olympics, finishing 12th.
 He has secured his position for his second Olympic appearance and will be a medal contender in Tokyo, alongside Nicolás Rodríguez.

-He is currently studying a degree in Business Administration in Spain and his passions beyond sailing include football and motorbikes.
+He is currently studying a degree in Business Administration in Spain and his passions beyond sailing include football and motor bikes.